caobw046/scSAGE/README.md

 ## Usage

-You can run the scSAGA from the command line:
+You can run the scSAGE from the command line:

 ```
 $ python train.py --data_name Quake_Smart-seq2_Diaphragm --epochs 500 --dims 250